 8. Mobile access to personal and group schedules

 It’s easier to access an online schedule than a paper one.
-However, if you truly want radiologists to have quick access to their schedules from anywhere, online availability is not enough: the interface must also be perfectly adapted to mobile devices.
+However, if you truly want physicians to have quick access to their schedules from anywhere, online availability is not enough: the interface must also be perfectly adapted to mobile devices.

 Petal Scheduling’s iOS and Android mobile apps were designed using the latest in user experience best practices.
 In addition, the PetalMD team is always listening to physician feedback when improving its interfaces, which means the app is constantly being improved and always tailored to its users’ everyday reality.
 Whether viewed on a computer, smartphone or tablet, the schedule is always optimally displayed and automatically updated.